-Only 5% of the total flea population is in the form of adult fleas on your pet.
+The adult fleas on your dog represent only 5% of the total flea population around him or her.
 The other 95% can't be seen.
 Fleas exist in various stages of development -- as eggs, larvae, or pupae.
-All can exist in your carpet, couch, bedding, and anywhere else your pet walks or lies down.
-The complete flea life cycle lasts between 2 weeks to almost 170 days; however, the average life cycle is about 21 days.
+All can exist in your carpet, couch, bedding, and anywhere else your dog walks or lies down.
+The complete flea life cycle lasts between two weeks to almost 170 days; however, the average life cycle is about 21 days.

 Fleas lay eggs within 24 hours after feeding.

 Flea eggs are not sticky, so they fall off the pet and scatter like BBs.

 Eggs hatch as larvae within one to six days.

 Larvae can travel up to 18 inches in carpet.